sajya/sajya.github.io/source/docs/quickstart.md

 php artisan serve
 ```

 Open a browser and go to `http://localhost:8000`.
-If everything works, you will see welcome page.
+If everything works, you will see the welcome page.
 Later, when you are done, stop the server by pressing `Ctrl + C` in the terminal you are using.

 ## Check response

-In order to turn to the required method, you must pass the name specified in the class and the necessary method with the delimiter "@" character.
+To turn to the required method, you must pass the name specified in the class and the necessary process with the delimiter "@" character.
 In our case, it will be: `tennis@ping`.

 Let's make a `curl` call to the new API: